survos/geonames-demo/README.md

 symfony server:start
 ```

 Note: the timezones=0 is a flag to NOT load timezones, which disappeared on April 2, 2020.  --env=prod disables some logging and speeds it up slightly.
-Use -a to select a country for downloadiong, or remove that altogether to load everything (about 360M download).
+Use -a to select a country for downloading, or remove that altogether to load everything (about 360M download).

 Open your browser and you'll be able to search the various geonames tables.

+## Note

+Actually, it's using the [survos fork of the geoname bundle](https://github.com/survos/geoname-bundle).